 We Offer 5 Buying Options

 C. Drive it, Buy it, We Ship it: You come visit us, and choose a used transmission by test-driving one of our running A6 or A8 cars.
 You can drive the car, your mechanic can drive the car, you can plug your laptop computer into the car and analyze it for fault codes.
 That way, you can observe the absence of problematic symptoms.
 If you like a particular transmission, you write down its serial number, and we hand you a permanent marker black pen.
-You sign the transmission personally, and that’s the one we remove from the car and ship to you.
-You pay the shipping or take it with you when you leave.
-Price: $2.700
+You sign the transmission personally, and that’s the one we remove from the car and sell to you.
+Price: $2.700.

-D. Drive it, Buy it, We Install it in your car: You bring your car to us, and choose a used transmission by test-driving one of our running A6 or A8 cars, and we do the swap.
+D. Drive it, Buy it, We Install it in your car: You bring your car to us, and choose a used transmission by test-driving one of our running A6 or A8 cars, and we do the swap, and keep your old transmission.
 We are licensed to repair transmissions but not cars, so as legally required we will outsource the relevant part of the work to a licensed auto repair shop two blocks up the road.
 We still take all the responsibility so you deal only with us.
 Price: $2.700 + $1.350.

 E. Bring your Car.
-We Repair it: You bring your car to us, and we verify the transmission works in your car except for the classic symptoms of clutch A drum failure.
-We remove, repair and re-install your transmission, and involving the nearby licensed auto repair shop as legally required.
+We Repair it: You bring your car to us, and we remove, repair and re-install your transmission, and involving the nearby licensed auto repair shop as legally required.
 We still take all the responsibility so you deal only with us.
 Price: $2.700 + $1.350.

 What your Mechanic Should Know

-We include an already-done transmission service (a new filter, new pan gasket and new fluid, topped up to the perfect level and with the magnets cleaned and positioned correctly, and the pan bolts torqued just-so).
+We include an already-done transmission service (a new ZF filter, new ZF pan gasket and new ZF recommended fluid, topped up to the perfect level and with the magnets cleaned and positioned correctly, and the pan bolts torqued just-so).
 That’s another $300+ value.
 Your mechanic doesn’t have to (and should not) drain the transmission fluid, nor change the filter.

-We require that your mechanic formally certify that the transmission lines and the radiator have been cleaned as so any old (potentially contaminated) fluid.
+We require that your mechanic formally certify that the transmission lines and the radiator have been cleaned as to any old (potentially contaminated) fluid.
 To compensate for the fluid that’ll go from the transmission to fill the empty transmission lines and radiator, a minor top-up will be required as per the formal Audi procedure — and with the correct, honey-colored fluid … NOT red fluid.
+We’ll include a small bottle of the right type of fluid, plus instructions for your mechanic.

 We most strongly recommend that as part of this, you send your torque converter to the US ZF distributor and pay them $300 to have it renewed.
 That’s between you and them, and their price isn’t included in what we charge you.